 A pop-R&B talent who stepped from a famous musical family and a TV competition into the spotlight with her own breezy 2009 hit 'Goodbye.'

-Kristinia DeBarge grew up surrounded by music, as the daughter of James DeBarge of the famed family group DeBarge.
-Her first public foray was on the early 'American Idol' spin-off for kids, but she truly arrived six years later with a sound that was distinctly her own.
-Signed to a label headed by Babyface, she released 'Exposed' in 2009, a sun-drenched album of pop-R&B that spawned the smash 'Goodbye.'
-The song's infectious melody and DeBarge's airy, confident vocals dominated radio, cementing her as a fresh voice in the late-2000s pop landscape.
-While the trajectory of her subsequent musical output has been less mainstream, her initial impact was undeniable, marking a successful passing of the torch to a new generation of the DeBarge musical dynasty.
+Kristinia DeBarge released 'Exposed' in 2009, a pop-R&B album that spawned the smash single 'Goodbye.'
+Born in 1990 as the daughter of James DeBarge, she first appeared on the early 'American Idol' spin-off for kids.
+Signed to a label headed by Babyface, her airy, confident vocals dominated radio.
+While her subsequent musical output has been less mainstream, her initial impact marked a successful passing of the torch to a new generation of the DeBarge musical dynasty.

 1981–1996